Wang-Boxiang/Transferable-Selective-Virtual-Sensing-Active-Noise-Control/README.md

 ## User Guide
+The trained network for system 1 is saved as **CNN.pth**.
+You can run the **Testing_system_2.ipynb** to test its classification accuracy in system 2.
+The **Control_filter_ID_prediction.ipynb** is used to predict the control filter ID for the sudden-varying broadband noise.
+The *BPFs_sys1.mat* stores the bandpass filter for system 2 and the *BPFs.mat* stores the bandpass filter for system 2

 ## Contact
 Should you have any inquiries or require further information, please feel free to reach out via boxiang001@e.ntu.edu.sg.